 The difference in total costs between the two loans is $60,154.
-Over 30 years, you would pay $25,154 more in interest with the mortgage from Example B. Don’t forget: You’d also have to pay PMI until your principal drops to $200,000 or less.
+Over 30 years, you would pay $25,154 more in interest with the mortgage from Example B. And don’t forget: You’d also have to pay PMI until your principal drops to $200,000 or less.

-If you only have enough to make a smaller down payment and can afford the monthly mortgage costs — be sure to account for private mortgage insurance, homeowners insurance, and property taxes — it may make sense to put less than 20% down.
+If you only have enough to make a smaller down payment and can afford the monthly mortgage costs — including PMI, homeowners insurance, and property taxes — it may make sense to put less than 20% down.

 Buying earlier also starts you sooner on the path to building equity.
 With market values increasing, waiting could cost you the opportunity to buy now and accrue equity instead of paying rent.

-Conventional loans are the most common type.
+Conventional loans are the most common type of mortgage.
 Private banks, credit unions, and other lenders issue conventional loans, of which there are two main categories: conforming and nonconforming.

 Conforming vs. Nonconforming Loan Requirements

-Some loan types are insured by federal agencies, including the Federal Housing Administration, the Department of Veterans Affairs, and the Department of Agriculture.
+Some loan types are insured by government agencies, including the Federal Housing Administration, VA, and USDA.
 Private lenders fund these loans, but federal backing allows them to relax some requirements — including down payment minimums.
 Still, each loan type has its own eligibility guidelines, which also can vary by lender.